talhadar1/NBBs_extension_morphing_sequence_using_cross_domain_correspondence/README.md

 ### Tips
 - you can set the domain manipulation parameter to any disierd number. it will divide the distancess between intra-domain images.
-- We recommend running the algorithm with `--fast` flag for stop it at the second layer to reduce runtime (comes at the expense of accuracy).
+- If you are running the algorithm on a bunch of pairs, we recommend to stop it at the second layer to reduce runtime (comes at the expense of accuracy), use the option `--fast`.
-- If the images are very similar (e.g, several frames extracted from a video), many corresponding points might be found, resulting in long runtime running the NBB's algorithem and finding the correspondence points.
-In this case we suggest to limit the number of corresponding points per level by setting `--k_per_level 10` (or any other desired number)
+- If the images are very similar (e.g, two frames extracted from a video), many corresponding points might be found, resulting in long runtime.
+In this case we suggest to limit the number of corresponding points per level by setting `--k_per_level 20` (or any other desired number)